 Night Safari (optional, approximately $5-6 USD)

 Food and water *varies per person

-One thing Bako National Park isn’t is too touristy.
-A reason I love it more.
-This means that they don’t have a shop selling basic traveler essentials.
+One thing Bako National Park isn’t is very touristy… a reason I love it more!
+But this means that they don’t have tourist shops selling basic traveler essentials.
 The below items are suggested:

 Mosquito or bug repellent

 Sweat towel for hiking (the humidity alone will make you sweat)

 Extra toilet paper or tissues

 Aspirins and first aid kit (bring at least a couple of band-aids)

 Camera and your charger cables